-accelerator, the relative number of electrons, dN(z) produced by ionisation of the background gas by the beam in the accelerator at a position z within a short distance dz around z is given by:
+In the case of electrons produced by ionisation of the gas in the accelerator, the relative number of electrons, dN(z) produced by ionisation of the background gas by the beam in the accelerator at a position z within a short distance dz around z is given by:

-$dN(z) \propto n_g(z)\sigma(E)dz \tag{3}$
+$$dN(z) \propto n_q(z)\sigma(E)dz$$ (3)

 where z is along the beam axis, $n_g(z)$ is the gas density at z and $\sigma(E)$ is the ionisation cross-section at the energy of the beam E at the position z.
-Fig. 5 shows the triode accelerator design for one of the 262 extraction apertures of the EP2 injectors using the AXCEL code [5] for a 125 kV, 60A deuterium beam.
-The first grid at the left of Fig. 5 is the extraction or plasma grid (G1) and it has a potential of 125 kV.
-The second grid is the electron suppressor grid (designated G3) has a potential of -4 kV and the third grid is the earth grid (designated G4).
-This potential of -4 kV produces a barrier to prevent electrons produced downstream of G3 from reaching the backplate.
-At lower G3 voltages there is a sharp onset of backstreaming electrons.
+Figure 5 shows the triode accelerator design for one of the 262 extraction apertures of the EP2 injectors using the AXCEL code [5] for a 125kV, 60A deuterium beam.
+The first grid at the left of Figure 5 is the extraction or plasma grid (G1) and it has a potential of 125kV.
+The second grid is the electron suppressor grid (designated G3) has a potential of -4kV and the third grid is the earth grid (designated G4).
 The potential map from the code allows the beam energy and hence the ionisation cross-section at any position z to be found.

-Fig. 5.
-AXCEL plot of the EP2 triode accelerator for a $125 \, \text{kV}$, 60A deuterium beam.

-Jones et al. [3] have given an empirical expression for the gas pressure at the earth grid, $P{\rm grid},$ for PINIs types in use at the time where A is the isotopic mass, F_s is the gas flow rate supplied to the ion source, F{acc} is the gas flow rate equivalent of the beam ions and F_n is the gas flow rate to the neutraliser.
-The measurements used to determine this empirical relationship would have had high pumping speeds outside of the neutralizer region, such that the pressures in the accelerator region would be determined by the accelerator and neutralizer conductance, as well as the flow rates to the source and neutralizer.
-The gas flow rates in this equation are in units of Pa m3 s-1.
-Note that this equation is only valid for $F_s > F{acc}$.
-Although it is expected that there will be some dependency of gas pressure on axial distance through the accelerator, for this calculation it is assumed that the pressure is uniform throughout the accelerator.
-Using this assumption, the relative number of electrons produced by ionization can be calculated at any distance from the source in the accelerator.
-This process needs to be repeated for all three components of the beam namely D^+ , D_2^+ , and D_3^+ .
-For a 125 keV, 60A beam the flux fractions were taken as $D^+:D_2^+:D_3^+ = 0.73:0.22:0.05$.
+Fig. 5 AXCEL plot of the EP2 triode accelerator for a 125kV, 60A deuterium beam where A is the isotopic mass, $F_s$ is the gas flow rate supplied to the ion source, $F{acc}$ is the gas flow rate equivalent of the beam ions and $F_n$ is the gas flow rate to the neutraliser.
+The gas flow rates in this equation are in units of Pa m s-1.
+Note that this equation is only valid for $F_s > F{acc}$ .
+For this calculation it is assumed that the pressure is uniform through the accelerator.
+Thus knowing the gas density distribution through the accelerator the relative number of electrons produced by ionisation can be calculated.
+This process needs to be repeated for all three components of the beam namely D+, $D_2^+$ , and $D_3^+$ .
+For a 125keV, 60A beam the flux fractions were taken as $D^+:D_2^+:D_3^+ = 0.73:0.22:0.05$ .
 This then gives the total electron current produced at each plane.
-This is repeated for many planes at 1 mm intervals and the electrons produced are tracked as described later.
+This is repeated for many planes at 1mm intervals and the electrons produced are tracked as described later.